09nwalkerm/ROMpEIT/docs/index.rst

 This MATLAB toolbox has been developed to demonstrate this new technique and unlock the full potential of EIT.
 In this documentation there is a brief introduction to the method and a breakdown of many of the functions and classes in the toolbox.
 Some examples are also presented so that the user can get to grips with some of the features.
+To learn more about the method the reader is directed to the associated `publication <https://doi.org/10.1088/1741-2552/adab20>`_ and the `PhD thesis of Matthew R Walker <https://orca.cardiff.ac.uk/id/eprint/175201/>`_.

 I hope you find this software useful for your work.
 If you are using this toolbox in your research then please cite it with Matthew R Walker et al 2025 J. Neural Eng.
 22 016018.
 The DOI is `10.1088/1741-2552/adab20`_.